 No make up for my solo-movie date, but a touch of pink lipstick.
 A long black dress with military boots, naked shoulders, but I cover my cleavage with a black scarf, just to be sure.

 “I dress for you, you know that, right?” she said again.
-“But I already know how you look like completely naked” he ended the conversation without even realizing what he had just said.
+“But I already know how you look like completely naked” he ended the conversation, without even realizing what he had just said.

-Remakes are always risky, but Straw Dogs did it, and did it well, in a very disturbing way.
+Remakes are always risky, but Straw Dogs did it, and it did it well, in a very disturbing way.

 David Sumner (Dustin Hoffman in the 1971's version, James Marsden in the remake) is not a mathematician anymore, but a successful screenwriter instead.
-Cornwall becomes Mississippi, the Deep South, and brutality becomes a modern portray of reality, deeper and even more frightening.
+Cornwall becomes Mississippi, the deep south, and brutality becomes a modern portray of reality, deeper and even more frightening.
 Fire and beer, fully loaded, 'light' is not even an option, as well as credit cards; guns and blood; prohibited sex and sick perversions.

-He does not only rape his former girlfriend Amy (Kate Bosworth), while her husband is trapped into an illegal hunting, but he watches his best friend raping her too.
+He does not only rape his former girlfriend Amy (Kate Bosworth) while her husband is trapped into an illegal hunting, but he watches his best friend raping her too.